Coulomb drag between two strange metals: Results

-{\it Results.} --- We work in each layer with electrons at the same fixed equilibrium density $n$, and we study the holographic density response function, that is anticipated to describe the physics of the strange metal near the Fermi momentum in the regime where the dispersion of the electrons can be linearized.
-Therefore we replace from now on the speed of light in the gravitational theory with the Fermi velocity, i.e., $c \rightarrow v_F$.
-In the low-temperature regime and at energies and momenta much smaller than the Fermi energy and Fermi momentum, respectively, we find that the response function is well approximated by a hydrodynamic model of the form \cite{Kovtun2012}
+We work in each layer with electrons at the same fixed equilibrium density $n$, separately conserved in each layer, and we study the holographic density-density response function that is anticipated to describe the physics of the strange metal near the Fermi momentum, in the regime where the dispersion of the electrons can be linearized.
+In the low-temperature regime and at energies and momenta much smaller than the Fermi energy and Fermi momentum, respectively, we find that the response function is well approximated by a hydrodynamic model, that takes the form (see Ref.~\cite{Kovtun2012} for details on the derivation)

-that contains a linear sound mode at $ \omega = \pm v_s q - i D_s q^2 + \mathcal{O}(q^4)$, and a diffusive mode at $ \omega = - i D_d q^2 + \mathcal{O}(q^4)$, with $\mathcal{D}$ the Drude weight, and $\chi = -\lim_{q \to 0,\, \omega \to 0} \Pi(\omega, \bm q)$ the (hydrodynamic) compressibility.
-This form of $\Pi$ implies that the integrand in Eq.~\eqref{eq:dresistivity} contains, for our symmetric case $\Pi_i \equiv \Pi$ (it is straightforward to generalize the results to layers with different densities and three different surrounding dielectric constants \cite{Badalyan2012}), in addition to a diffusive mode $\omega = - i D_d q^2$, the out-of-phase acoustic plasmon mode and the in-phase optical plasmon characteristic of a two-layer system \cite{Hwang2009, Vazifehshenas2010, Profumo2012, Stauber2012, Badalyan2012}.
+Analyzing its pole structure, we see that $\Pi(\omega, k)$ contains a linear sound mode at $ \omega = \pm v_s q - i D_s q^2 + \mathcal{O}(q^4)$, and a diffusive mode at $ \omega = - i D_d q^2 + \mathcal{O}(q^4)$, with $\mathcal{D}$ the Drude weight, and $\chi = -\lim_{q \to 0,\, \omega \to 0} \Pi(\omega, \bm q)$ the (hydrodynamic) compressibility.
+This form of $\Pi$ implies that the integrand in Eq.~\eqref{eq:dresistivity}, \textit{i.e.} $\mathcal{I}(\omega, q)$, contains, for our symmetric case $\Pi_i \equiv \Pi$ (it is straightforward to generalize the results to layers with different densities and three different surrounding dielectric constants \cite{Badalyan2012}), in addition to a diffusive mode $\omega = - i D_d q^2$, the out-of-phase acoustic plasmon mode and the in-phase optical plasmon characteristic of a two-layer system \cite{Hwang2009, Vazifehshenas2010, Profumo2012, Stauber2012, Badalyan2012}.
+The plasmon modes have been shown to play a key role in the drag resistivity in two-dimensional electron gases \cite{Flensberg1994, Flensberg1995, Hill1997}.
 The latter frequencies are

 All three modes are clearly visible in the numerical result for the integrand in Fig.~\ref{fig:density_modes}.